Thank you for reading our post, please rate this article at the end.

 The other thing to remember is that head kicks are more of a sport.
 High kicks are oriented more toward athletics and less toward traditional or self-defense.
 I know high kicks are a part of the popular presentation of modern karate, but I can assure you they don’t matter much in real life.

 High kicks can be lethal, but most martial arts experts advise against kicking any higher than the waist.
 Higher kicks are easier to grab and block.
-On the other hand, a low kick can be devastating or highly disruptive if executed properly.
+On the other hand, a low kick can be devastating or highly disruptive if appropriately executed.

 Also, high kicks usually expose you to your opponent.
-You give them your balance, and the positioning is stuck until the kick is over, so it is very easy to get punished.
+You give them your balance, and the positioning is locked in until the kick is over, so it’s very easy to get punished.

 -